 It’s a classic recipe blunder: You’ve assembled your mise en place, preheated the oven, even carefully buttered and floured the pan.
-Then, you see it: “1 cup evaporated milk.”
+Then, you see it: “one cup of evaporated milk.”

 2. Non-Dairy Milk

-You can also substitute evaporated milk through the above method with non-dairy milk like soy, rice, oat, or almond instead of cow’s milk.
+Although you can find vegan evaporated milk made with coconut milk in some specialty grocery stores, you can also make your own dairy-free substitute for evaporated milk.
+Follow the above method with non-dairy milk like soy, rice, oat, or almond milk instead of cow’s milk.

 3. Half and Half

 Good news: you can substitute half-and-half for evaporated milk!
 Half and half’s thicker consistency is similar to evaporated milk, and can easily be used as a substitute in recipes.
 Your end result may be a bit richer, but who will be mad at that?

 Ditto for cream—again, the fattier liquid will make the recipe turn out richer than if you’d used evaporated milk, but it won’t be bad.
 If you happen to have both cream and regular milk on hand, mix together half cream and half milk and use that as a substitute.
 That’s also how you make a quick and easy substitute for half-and-half!

 In the unlikely chance you have powdered milk somewhere in your kitchen, you can also rehydrate the powder into evaporated milk—that’s not even really a substitute.
 Simply add 60 percent of the amount of water called for to reconstitute the product into regular milk, and you’ll be good to go.
 This is the closest alternative to using evaporated milk, but it also uses a less-common pantry ingredient so feel free to try out one of the more conventional swaps.

 Top-notch recipes, expert tips, and more—it's all right this way.Check It Out